Connect with us

 • The presentation of kola nut is necessary for every Ìgbò gathering; from mere house visitations—welcoming of guests, Igba nkwu (marriage ceremony), for peacemaking, Igba ndu (covenant), akwamozu (funeral), etc.

-• The time of the kola nut presentation gives everyone present on an Ìgbò occasion opportunity to familiarize themselves with one another.
-The oldest person and indigene of the village is granted the honor to pray with the kola nut.
+• The time of the kola nut presentation allows everyone present on an Ìgbò occasion to familiarize themselves with one another.
+The oldest person and indigene of the village is granted the honor of praying with the kola nut.
 By following the traditional pattern of distributing the kola nut, the cultural hierarchy is observed amongst the guests.
 In some villages, individual age determines who gets a share of the kola nut first while in some, kindred age determines.
-In a village where the latter is the case, a younger person from an older kindred may get to be shared a kola nut first before an elder from a younger kindred.
-This rite solidifies the claim of the kola nut is a symbol of Ìgbò hospitality and communion.
+In a village where the latter is the case, a younger person from an older kindred may get to share a kola nut first before an elder from a younger kindred.
+This rite solidifies the claim that the kola nut is a symbol of Ìgbò hospitality and communion.

 • It is also important to note that kola nut does not understand any other language but the Ìgbò language.
 While performing prayers with kola nut, it is pertinent that the person MUST do so in the Ìgbò language.